-A shanked punt by Jeremy Everett gave the Spartans the ball at Santa Clara's 48 yard line with three minutes left.
-They drove downfield, and scored a touchdown, tying the score at 18.
+A shanked punt by Jeremy Everett gave the Spartans the ball at Santa Clara's 48 yard line with drove downfield, and drove downtreld, and scored a touchdown, tying the score at 18.
 The extra point gave them the win.
 Sean Moore valiantly attempted a long fieldgoal that came up short. game, however, is no reason to give up on Bruin football.
 The Bruin is back, and roaring louder than ever!